 The Certificate in French Language and Culture – FSL Foundations is ideal for the beginning French learner.
 It provides learners with a solid base of grammar and oral skills in order to acquire the basic skills required for communication in French.

 Before enrolling in this certificate, students must have completed University of Calgary Continuing Education course FRE 100 French I or its equivalent and, from there, will move through subsequent levels.
-Students with previous knowledge of French who would like to enrol in a level higher than French I can arrange to take a placement test (see Prior Learning Assessment for Advanced Standing).
+Students with previous knowledge of French who would like to enrol in a level higher than French I can arrange to take a placement test (see Advanced Standing and Transfer Credit).

 A Certificate in French Language and Culture – FSL Intermediate is also available.

 - Would like to gain French fluency for personal or career development

 - Like the motivation of a structured program

 All Continuing Education Certificates have been developed with part-time learners in mind.
 Most courses are offered in the evening at the University of Calgary main campus.
 Immersion weekends are held off campus.
 Courses are offered in classroom format and include final examinations.

 The French Language and Culture Certificate – FSL Foundations is a 140-hour program.
 Students who choose to take at least one course per session can complete the program in approximately one and a half years.